MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-Item.md

 ### Microsoft.WSMan.Management.WSManConfigLeafElement#InitParams

-The cmdlet outputs this type when accessing the `WSMan:` drives.
+The cmdlet outputs these types when accessing the `WSMan:` drives.

 ## NOTES